 - First, you must make a “vars” file in the new PKI directory.
 After making it, you will populate it with default values.
 You will do this using the following command.

 - You can use any text editor instead of nano to create and save the “vars” file.

-- Once you open the vars file, you need to fill it with the default values.
-You can use the below-given template and fill the values according to your needs.
+- Once you open the vars file, you must fill it with the default values.
+You can use the below-given template and fill in the values according to your needs.

 set_var EASYRSA_REQ_COUNTRY "xyz" set_var EASYRSA_REQ_PROVINCE "xyz" set_var EASYRSA_REQ_CITY "xyz" set_var EASYRSA_REQ_ORG "xyz" set_var EASYRSA_REQ_EMAIL "xyz" set_var EASYRSA_REQ_OU "xyz" set_var EASYRSA_ALGO "xyz" set_var EASYRSA_DIGEST "xyz"

 After doing this, save the file.
 Now you can create your CAs.